killquest/killquest/SRD/How to Play/Abilities.md

 When you ***craft***, you create or shape something through deliberate artistry and creativity.
 ##### You Might use this to:
 - create a new gadget or alter an existing item
+- fashion a disguise
 - cook food or brew drinks, poisons and potions
 - make ammunition explosives or smoke screens
 - repair or upgrade armour, jewellery or weaponry
 #### Divine
 When you ***divine***, you you wield a deity’s power to influence or understand world.
 ##### You Might use this to: